GIF Filters: Adjusting and Filtering GIFs online

 Step 3: Create and Download

-Once you’re happy with your GIF, click “Create” to process the edits.
+Once you’re happy with your GIF, click “Export” to process the edits.
 Then you can download your filtered GIF and share it on Instagram, Twitter, or other social platforms.
+Try combining multiple filters and adjustments together for unique results.

 Conclusion